 Average Salary for a Master’s in Accounting

-There are a number of industries you can enter, which all have different average salaries.
-According to the U.S. Bureau of Labor Statistics, or BLS, the median annual wages for accountants in the finance and insurance industry is $78,600.
-Accountants and auditors working in government have a median annual wage of $72,260.
+The median annual salary for accountants is $78,000, according to the U.S. Bureau of Labor Statistics (BLS).
+The median annual wages for accountants in the finance and insurance industry is more than $80,000.
+Accountants and auditors working in government have a median annual wage of about $77,000.
+The highest 10 percent average more than $130,000 in annual wages, according to the BLS.

 What Is the Job Outlook for Master’s in Accounting Degree Holders?